 }

-In this example, the variable named first will get the value 1, because that is the value at index [0] in the array.
+In this example, the variable named first will get the value 1 because that is the value at index [0] in the array.
 The variable named second will get the value 2 from index [1] in the array.

 Invalid Array Element Access